Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 What are normal tax principles?

 Earnings will include fund income and capital gains realised through the sale of investments less deductible expenses and losses.
 Deductible contributions are income but are ignored as they are not in consequence of the fund’s investments.
-The use of the phrase “normal tax principles” would seem to be a way of allowing large APRA superannuation funds some flexibility to use reasonable estimates rather than actual earnings as these might be too hard for them to produce.
-The exempt current pension income concession that enables pension fund income and capital gains to be exempt from tax will be ignored.
+The use of the phrase “normal tax principles” is a way of allowing large APRA superannuation funds some flexibility to use reasonable estimates rather than actual earnings as these are too hard for them to produce.
+The exempt current pension income concession that enables pension fund income and capital gains to be exempt from tax will be ignored for Div 296 purposes so a member who is fully in pension may have no income tax liability (due to the exempt current pension income concession) but will still be liable for Div 296 tax.

 Will Div 296 be calculated on discounted or gross capital gains?